GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 33.
-Ye righteous in the Lord, rejoice
+Voice Text: The XXXIII Psalme.
+Ye Righteous in the Lord, reioyce

 General Note